deepsquare-io/ClusterFactory/web/docs/getting-started/03-core-apps-deployment.md

 TODO: record deployment

+Congratulations!
+You have successfully deployed a Kubernetes Cluster with the minimum needs.
+We still recommend to deploy the Monitoring stack to monitor the RAM and CPU usage of the containers.
+Nevertheless, you can follow the [guides](/docs/guides), learn the [main concepts of Cluster Factory](/docs/main-concepts), or continue the [Getting Started](./argo-apps-deployment).

 :::note

 You may notice that the installation of ArgoCD and Sealed Secrets could have been done using `k0sctl.yaml`.